 How good is the optical quality of the Canon EF 400mm f/2.8L IS III Lens?
 It is stunning.
 I can't think of anything else to say, and that descriptor seems to sum it up accurately.

-Critical for the success of a lens with very shallow depth of field used primarily to photograph fast action is its AF performance.
-Canon's super-telephoto lenses have long delivered the best-available autofocus performance and this lens continues that trend.
+Critical for the success of a lens with a very shallow depth of field used primarily to photograph fast action is its AF performance.
+Canon's super-telephoto lenses have long delivered the best-available autofocus performance, and this lens continues that trend.

 As you would expect, this lens gets all of the latest available upgrades — identical to the EF III.
 "Mechanically-related AF improvements include reduced drive load, thanks to glass materials in the focus lens group that are nearly one-fifth the previous weight."
 [Canon] Also included is the latest microprocessor for improved calculation speed.
 Canon claims a faster minimum focus distance to infinity focus time, despite a shortened minimum focus distance, than with the version II lens.
 That lens focused fast, so don't expect to find the difference dramatic, but this is a fast-focusing lens.